antonioguj/bronchinet/README.md

 All user input parameters can be set in the file ./Code/CommonUtil/Constants.py, or input arguments to the given pytho script The paths to input / output files can be set at the beginning of the python script, in the part within "SETTINGS"

+1) Create working directory and set-up framework:
+- mkdir <working_dir> && cd <working dir>
+- ln -s <directory where your data is> BaseData
+- ln -s <directory where you store this framework> Code
+- cd Code && ln -s Scripts_Experiments/* && Scripts_Preprocess/PreprocessData.py && cd -

-1) Create processed input data (output dirs "./BaseData/ProcImagesExperData" and "./BaseData/ProcImagesExperData"): python ./Code/PreprocessInputData.py
+2) Process input data, images and labels, to format used for training algorithms (output dirs "./BaseData/Images_WorkData" and "./BaseData/Labels_WorkData"): python ./Code/PreprocessData.py

-2) Distribute input data to training / validation / testing (output dirs in "./TrainingData", "./ValidationData" and "./TestingData"): python ./Code/DistributeProcessData.py
+3) Distribute input data to training / validation / testing (output dirs in "./TrainingData", "./ValidationData" and "./TestingData"): python ./Code/DistributeProcessData.py

-3) Train model (output dir "./Models"): python ./Code/TrainingModel.py
+4) Train model (output dir "./Models"): python ./Code/TrainingModel.py <--optional args>

-4) Compute predictions from model (default output dir "./Predictions_NEW"): python ./Code/PredictionModel.py
+5) Compute predictions from model: python ./Code/PredictionModel.py <input model file '.pt'> <output dir> <--optional args>